Cloth Simulation

 Cloth Material

-You can modify the material in the Inspector
+For example, you can modify the material used with the Cloth

-To learn more about Material Editor, check out the Material Editor template.
+Alternatively, you can replace the material completely and use your own!
+To learn more about Materials and Material Editor, check out the Material Editor guide.

 Debug Material for Cloth

-folder and set the cloth material to Debug Material
+field to set the cloth material to the newly imported material.

-, You can render vertex color mapping for the Bandana model in Lens Studio.
-The next step shows how to use the vertex color for binding.
+With the debug material, You can render vertex colors for the Bandana model in Lens Studio.

 Simulation Settings

-The Simulation Settings for the bandana are shown below.
+Below the mesh and materias, you can find the Simulation Settings for the bandana.
 Try playing around with them to see how they work.

 See the Cloth Simulation Guide for simulation setting details.